unknownpgr/youtube-shorts-metapanel-hide/README.md

 ## How It Works

-The extension targets YouTube's Reels metapanel elements and provides a simple toggle to show/hide them.
+The extension targets YouTube's Shorts metapanel elements and provides a simple toggle to show/hide them.
 When enabled, the panel is hidden; when disabled, it's shown normally.

 ## Installation